The 20 Best Pontocerebellar Hypoplasia Doctors Near Me in Tennessee, US

 Offers Telehealth

-Anna Kosentka is a Pediatric Neurologist in Knoxville, Tennessee.
+Anna Kosentka is a Pediatric Neurologist practicing medicine in Knoxville, Tennessee.
 Dr. Kosentka is rated as an Experienced provider by MediFind in the treatment of Pontocerebellar Hypoplasia.
-Her top areas of expertise are Microcephaly, Genetic Epilepsy with Febrile Seizures Plus (GEFS+), Seizures, and Generalized Tonic-Clonic Seizure.
-Dr. Kosentka is currently accepting new patients.
+She is also highly rated in 19 other conditions, according to our data.
+Her clinical expertise encompasses Microcephaly, Genetic Epilepsy with Febrile Seizures Plus (GEFS+), Seizures, and Generalized Tonic-Clonic Seizure.

 Experienced in Pontocerebellar Hypoplasia